Piano Concerto No. 1 (Shostakovich): Incorporation of other classical works and folk tunes

+Robert Matthew-Walker wrote of this work:

-This concerto incorporates and parodies many other musical works.
-Shostakovich's extensive use of diverse musical quotations was groundbreaking at the time.
-In album notes, Robert Matthew-Walker writes, "With such a polyglot collection of quotations and influences, only a composer of genius could have moulded this variety into a cohesive whole.
-The miracle is that Shostakovich succeeded, and constructed a distinctive and indestructible work..."
-He also notes that the concerto contains a strong element of parody, beginning with a reference to Beethoven's "Appassionata" Sonata, and ending with "an uproarious quotation" of Beethoven's "Rage Over a Lost Penny" and a slice of Haydn's D major Piano Sonata.
+With such a polyglot collection of quotations and influences, only a composer of genius could have moulded this variety into a cohesive whole.
+The miracle is that Shostakovich succeeded, and constructed a distinctive and indestructible work...

+He also noted that the concerto contains a strong element of parody, beginning with a reference to Beethoven's "Appassionata" Sonata, and ending with "an uproarious quotation" of Beethoven's "Rage Over a Lost Penny" and a slice of Haydn's D major Piano Sonata.
 The last movement's final cadenza is introduced with exactly the same trill as in the final bars of Beethoven's cadenza for his Piano Concerto No. 3.
 The work also includes quotations from Shostakovich's own Hamlet incidental music, Op.
 32a, and from a revue, Hypothetically Murdered, Op.
 31.

 Shostakovich also quotes the Austrian folk song "O du lieber Augustin".

 The trumpet solo in the nine bars starting one bar after rehearsal mark 63 is identical to the melody of the folk tune "Poor Mary" (aka "Poor Jenny").